Polymer/old-docs-site/app/2.0/docs/tools/build-for-production.md

 ### Compiling ES6 to ES5 {#compiling}

-Polymer 2.x and its native elements are wirtten using ES6, allowing class definitions, inheritance and modular code.
+Polymer 2.x and its native elements are written using ES6, allowing class definitions, inheritance and modular code.
 Support for ES6 is required in order for a browser to implement the [custom elements](https://developers.google.com/web/fundamentals/getting-started/primers/customelements) specification.

-Because Polymer 2.0 uses ES6 and HTML Custom Elements, it is always best to serve ES6 to browsers with full ES6 support (currently Chrome, Firefox and Safari Tech Preview), and compiled ES5 only to older browsers that don't support ES6.
-See [this browser compatibility table](http://caniuse.com/#search=es6) for more up-to-date information on browser support for ES6.
+Because Polymer 2.0 uses ES6 and HTML Custom Elements, it is always best to serve ES6 to browsers with full ES6 support.

+These browsers fully support ES6:

+* Chrome or Chromium version 49 or later.
+* Opera 36 or later.
+* Safari or Mobile Safari 10 or later.
+* Edge 15.15063 or later.
+* Firefox 51 or later.

+You should serve compiled ES5 only to older browsers that don't support ES6.

 If you need to statically host your code and serve a single version to all browsers, however, you should compile all code to ES5.
 In this case, you can include a shim - a lightweight polyfill that lets compiled ES5 work on browsers that support native custom elements.

 ```bash
 polymer build --js-compile
 ```
-This flag adds the webcomponents-es5-loader.js adapter for running ES5 code on browsers that support ES6.
+This flag adds the `custom-elements-es5-adapter.js` adapter for running ES5 code on browsers that support ES6.

 If you’re unsure what the best strategy is for your project, here’s a quick overview: